 - Eat more fibre: Adding fruits, vegetables and whole grains to your diet can keep your system regulated

 - Get physical: Exercise may be the last thing on your mind during your period, but moving around helps relieve bloating and discomfort

 - Take ibuprofen: Useful for cramps, and it acts as a prostaglandin inhibitor to lessen symptoms

 - Manage anxiety – we know that this can manifest itself by worsening symptoms like diarrhoea.
 Techniques like hypnosis, and CBT can be effective at help these feelings too (2).

 Period poop should never get in the way of daily life, so if your symptoms are affecting you more than they should, talk to your GP for advice on what you can do to help the situation, and discuss medication that may help, like hormonal birth control to reduce PMS symptoms.

 Also, talk to them about any severe symptoms so they can rule out conditions like endometriosis, fibroids, polycystic ovary syndrome (PCOS) and more.
+Bowel issues like IBS or inflammatory bowel syndrome can also flare up during your period.
 If in doubt, go speak to them - and just call them gastrointestinal issues if saying ‘period poop’ makes you squirm!

 Do you suffer from the dreaded period poop?!
 Let us know how you manage it, over on Instagram at @itsyoppie!